David5p/geography-quiz/README.md

 <p align="center">
   <img src="assets/images/read_me/final_message.png" alt="Shows screen at the end of the quiz">

-- 3 Seconds after the user finishes the quiz, the answer buttons will disapear and then the question container's style will change with a message informing the user the quiz has finished.
+- 3 Seconds after the user finishes the quiz, the answer buttons will disappear and then the question container's style will change with a message informing the user the quiz has finished.
 - When the user finishes the quiz, I want the user to return to the main menu.
 The new button's appearance replace the next button will take the user back to the screen they see when they enter the site.

 - The user can also see the finished scoreboard of how many they got correct and incorrect before exiting the quiz.